- Nov 18

 Sure, Likes are important — the more Likes you have, the more people your message is reaching.
-But Likes are just step one.
+But Likes are just stepped one.
 Step two is to confirm that you’re reaching the right audience and keeping them engaged, says Diana.
-If they “like,” comment and share your content in a regular basis, then they have become brand advocates who are pushing your message to their friends.
+If they “like,” comment and share your content on a regular basis, then they have become brand advocates who are pushing your message to their friends.

 5. Broadcasting vs. Engaging:

 Constantly talking about your own products without adding additional value is the quickest way to lose fans.
 Social Media should be a two-way conversation, so look for ways to keep your fans involved.
 Ask questions, post a variety of content and focus on providing value.